Performing calf raises on a regular basis will give your upper body the support it needs to complete a wide variety of activities.

 The Importance of Multi-Type Exercise

 Strong calf muscles are essential for many different exercises and day to day activities.
 They will also be less prone to injury and give you better bursting power.

-Alongside this, it is important to undertake an array of compound exercise, such as the dumbbell squat, which works a combination of muscles.
+Alongside this, it is important to undertake an array of compound exercises, such as the dumbbell squat, which works a combination of muscles.

 Larger calf muscles can actually help you burn more fat on a daily basis.
-You’ll also benefit from the improved balance and coordination.
-The list of benefits go on and on.
+You’ll also benefit from improved balance and coordination.
+The list of benefits goes on and on.